 Materials and Prep Vocabulary 1.
 OLG and Learning Goals on the wall.
 Decisions 2.
 White board for Success Criteria.
 Cause and Effect 3.
 Pictures printed and glued on to card Impact stock then cut into 4 puzzle pieces.
-Consequences Stook then out into 4 puzzle pieces.
-Assertiveness Refusal
+Consequences Assertiveness Refusal